A to Z Words about Australia Social Studies

 The Australian Outback is a vast and remote area that covers most of the country’s interior.
 It is characterized by its arid landscapes, unique wildlife, and rich Aboriginal history.

-Related Article: How to Study MBBS in Australia
+Related Article: Where to Study Astrophysics in Australia

 Pink Lakes